Step 3: Enter Countertop Details in Job Form

 - To see how this form will look when it is printed, click Job Summary and choose Printable View.

 - The printed version pulls information form elsewhere in JobTracker - including the details from the Area (Room) Details form.
-You can edit this form to include your company logo and contact information - just as we mentioned in the note above.
+You can edit this form to include your company logo and contact information.